The 7 Best Rifle Slings of 2026: Hands-On Tested & Reviewed

 BattleHawk Armory (See Price)

-The Butler Creek Comfort Stretch Rifle Sling gets it right.
-Tactical slings are built for fast transitions and keeping your rifle ready at all times, but that’s not the job here.
+The Butler Creek Comfort Stretch Rifle Sling has a lot of positives.
+Tactical slings are built for fast transitions and keeping your rifle ready at all times, but thatโs not the job here.
 A hunting sling needs to stay put, reduce fatigue, and make long hikes less of a chore.

-This one nails it—plush padding, just enough stretch to absorb movement, and a grip that actually keeps it where it belongs instead of constantly slipping off.
+This one nails it.
+The plush padding has just enough stretch to absorb movement, and a grip that actually keeps it where it belongs instead of constantly slipping off.

-It’s a hunting sling that does what a hunting sling should—keeps your rifle secure, comfortable, and off the ground while you’re trudging through the woods.
-If you’ve ever spent a long day hiking with a cheap nylon strap cutting into your shoulder, you already know why this matters.
+Itโs a hunting sling that does what a hunting sling should – keeps your rifle secure, comfortable, and off the ground while youโre trudging through the woods.

 What We Like: The Comfort Stretch lives up to its name.
-The slight elasticity in the neoprene padding isn’t just a marketing gimmick—it genuinely makes carrying your rifle easier, especially when you’re on the move.
+The slight elasticity in the neoprene padding genuinely makes carrying your rifle easier, especially when youโre on the move.

-Then there’s the added utility.
+We also like the added utility.
 The ammo loops lets you carry a few extra rounds right on the sling, which is a nice touch for lever-action and bolt-gun hunters who might not have a spare mag in their pocket.
-And unlike a full-on buttstock ammo carrier, it doesn’t bulk up your rifle or mess with your cheek weld.
+And unlike a full-on buttstock ammo carrier, it doesnโt bulk up your rifle or mess with your cheek weld.

-And let’s be real: the camo pattern isn’t going to win any beauty contests.
-It’s functional, sure, but if you were hoping for something with a more high-end look, this one leans a little more “Walmart special” than a sleek, military-grade setup.
+I’m not a big fan of the camo pattern.
+Itโs functional, sure, but if you were hoping for something with a more high-end look, this one leans a little more โWalmart specialโ than a sleek, military-grade setup.

 Galco RS11 Safari Ching Sling